cockroachdb/docs/src/current/cockroachcloud/use-managed-service-backups.md

 ## Known limitations

 - For [restoring a cluster](#restore-a-cluster):
-    - Restoring a backup taken on cluster running a newer version of CockroachDB into a cluster that is on an older version does not work.
+    - Restoring a backup taken on cluster running a newer version of CockroachDB into a cluster that is on an earlier version does not work.
 See [Restoring Backups Across Versions](../{{site.current_cloud_version}}/restoring-backups-across-versions.html).
     - Restoring {{ site.data.products.dedicated }} to {{ site.data.products.serverless }} or vice versa does not work.
     - Restoring to a different cluster is disabled for [CMEK](cmek.html) clusters.
     - Restores on AWS that take longer than 36 hours may run into authentication errors due to expired credentials.